When it comes to the world of 3D printing, very few brands have a reputation as good as the Czech Republic-based Prusa Research Company.

 How Much does the i3 MKS cost?

-Apart from the monetary cost, the Prusa is worth a lot since it is basically an open-source machine.
+Prusa is also basically an open-source machine.
 In other words, it is possible to hack it in a myriad of different ways in order to upgrade it both easily and safely.

 Prusa Research also offers an excellent level of tech support and their call center is at hand to take care of any of your issues in real-time.
 Finally, there is an entire community of highly passionate fans who are both willing and able to offer help or advice whenever and wherever you need it.

-The software slicer that comes bundled with it has a lot going for it.
 It has a very simple and intuitive design and is very clear and easy to use.
-However, here its apparent simplicity does not mask its lack of features.
+However, the simplicity does not mean it lacks features.
 This is a very powerful software tool that offers heaps of customizations and settings.

 One of the best aspects of Prusa’s software slicer is its instinctive operating system (OS).
 Even a newbie to the 3D print world would be able to pick it up and start using it very quickly indeed.